milkru/kajmak/README.md

 Use a `KajmakMap` node instead of a `FuncGodotMap` node.

 It is a drop-in replacement.
-Use the same map file, the same map settings, and the same Build button.
+Use the same map file, the same map settings and the same Build button.
 The result is the same scene, but with fewer visual surfaces.

 ## Options